Table of Contents

 Divisions of the Pelvic Space

 The abdominal space located in the lesser pelvis, the pelvic cavity, is divided into several spaces by the peritoneum and the pelvic floor.
 Cranially, there is the peritoneal cavity of the lesser pelvis.
-Caudally of the peritoneum, there is the subperitoneal (supralevatoric) space, which is limited caudally by the upper fascia of the levator ani muscle (pelvic diaphragm).
-The infralevatoric space, also called ischioanal fossa, is below the levator ani muscle.
+Caudally of the peritoneum, there is the subperitoneal (supralevator) space, which is limited caudally by the upper fascia of the levator ani muscle (pelvic diaphragm).
+The infralevator space, also called ischioanal fossa, is below the levator ani muscle.

 Caudally, there are the perineal spaces: the deep perineal space, which is almost completely covered by the deep transverse perineal muscle and its fasciae, and the superficial perineal space which is followed caudally by the subcutaneous perineal space.